Manoranjitham61217/paddy-diseases-detection/README.md

 ## 7. Future Enhancements

-- Add a dedicated “Not Paddy Leaf” class for stronger rejection.
 - Extend the system to support multiple crop species.
 - Convert the application into a mobile app using Flutter or Android.
 - Integrate real-time disease monitoring and alerts.